sb43/myBioTools/README.md

 * runVirusdetection.sh

 ##runPathogenDetection
-* This is generic perl wrapper to detect pathogen seuences in using GOTTCHA method [see above description for reference]
+* This is generic perl wrapper to detect pathogen seuences using GOTTCHA method [see above description for reference]
 * More robust options to select unmapped reads sequences